stack-of-tasks/pinocchio/examples/README.md

 ## Collision checking

-Pinocchio encapsulates  [FCL](https://github.com/humanoid-path-planner/hpp-fcl) in it.
+**Pinocchio** encapsulates  [FCL](https://github.com/humanoid-path-planner/hpp-fcl) in it.
 You can then do collision checking or distance computations with only few lines of code.

 - Check collisions using [FCL](https://github.com/humanoid-path-planner/hpp-fcl): `python -i collisions.py` and in C++ `g++ -I $(pkg-config --cflags pinocchio) -g collision.cpp -o collision && ./collision`

+## Multiprecision arithmetic

+Thanks to the full templatization of the project, **Pinocchio** is able to perform full precision arithmetic (via Boost.Multiprecision for instance).

+- Multiprecision example: `g++ -I $(pkg-config --cflags pinocchio) -g multiprecision.cpp -o multiprecision && ./multiprecision`

 ## Adding new examples